Juist: a Remarkable German Island

 Katharina Schlangenotto of Juist’s tourism board discusses why Juist’s nickname is so fitting.

-“Another name for the small island of Juist is ‘Töwerland’.
+“Another name for our small island is ‘Töwerland’.
 It is low German and means ‘wonderland’.
 And indeed, many people coming to Juist describe it as a little wonderland:

 “There are no cars but horses and bicycles, the only sounds to be heard are the wind, the sea, and the clopping horses’ hooves.
 People feel like being in a very different, small world, miles away from the mainland where they leave all their worries and sorrows behind.”